j3t/jaxrs-range-filter/README.md

-# jaxrs-range-filter
+# jaxrs-range-helper
-JAX-RS extension that helps to to handle HTTP range requests.
+JAX-RS extension that helps with HTTP range requests.